 Ovarian cancer is a complex disease and your treatment will depend on the type of cancer you have, its stage and grade, and your general health.

 Once you have an ovarian cancer diagnosis you will be assigned to a multidisciplinary team (MDT) of gynaecological cancer specialists.
 This specialist oncology team overseeing your treatment will include a gynaecological oncologist and a clinical nurse specialist (CNS).

 The team will meet to discuss and agree on the most appropriate treatment plan for you, which your oncologist will then explain to you at your next appointment.
 The treatment will only go ahead with your consent.
 Don’t be afraid to ask your doctor questions or ask them to repeat what they say until you understand your treatment and feel comfortable with the next steps.

 Questions to consider asking include:

 - Is this the usual approach for my type of ovarian cancer?

 Once you have agreed to go ahead with your treatment you will no doubt have many other questions about your specific treatment path.

 This section provides you with information on chemotherapy and surgery, the two most commonly used types of ovarian cancer treatment.
-You can also read about the other types of treatment, covering radiotherapy and targeted therapies (such as PARP Inhibitors), and find out more about clinical trials.
+You can also read about the other types of treatment for ovarian cancer, covering radiotherapy and targeted therapies (such as PARP Inhibitors), and find out more about clinical trials.